-I recently had the pleasure of photographing Caroline and Graham’s wonderful Dunglass Estate wedding day, and I’m so pleased to be able to show these photos here!
+Caroline and Graham’s wonderful Dunglass Estate wedding day was another highlight of the year, and I’m delighted to be able to share these photos here!

 As a recommended photographer for this exclusive use wedding venue, it’s always great to be back at Dunglass Estate.
 Located on the east coast of Scotland, Dunglass has gorgeous views of the sea and is far away from the hustle and bustle of the city.